 The College World Series was first played in Kalamazoo, Michigan in 1947.
 Kalamazoo hosted it again in 1948.
-The tournament was then moved the following year to Wichita, Kan and that year former President George Bush Sr. was captain of the Yale baseball team.
+The tournament was then moved the following year to Wichita, Kan and that year former President George H. W. Bush was captain of the Yale baseball team.

 How this community nurtured the College World Series from humble beginnings to its status as a nationally recognized event is quite a story.
 A story of how the people of Omaha, its business leaders, city officials and volunteers, embraced the Series and teamed up with the NCAA to make it grow.

 Today, College World Series of Omaha, Inc., a non-profit organization, is the local organizing committee for the annual NCAA Division I Championship Baseball College World Series.